University of Chester: 2000 to present

 The college expanded in 2002 through the acquisition of the higher education faculty and campus of Warrington Collegiate Institute.
 (The further and adult education campuses of Warrington remained independent and was known as Warrington Collegiate, until in August 2017, when it merged with Mid Cheshire College.))

 In 2003 Chester was granted its own degree-awarding powers, allowing it to be known as University College Chester once again.
 Due to its long (and well-advertised) association with the University of Liverpool, Chester continued to award Liverpool degrees until the 2005 intake of students.

 In 2005, University College Chester was awarded full university status and became the University of Chester.
 This was followed by the right to award its own research degrees in 2007, ending Chester's last validation arrangement with Liverpool.

 Following the 2008 Research Assessment Exercise, some of the university's research was declared to be of international quality, with a proportion of 'World Leading' research in History (15% of submitted research), English, Sports Studies, and Drama (each 5% of submitted research).

 In 2010, the Centre for Work Related Studies (CWRS) received a commendation by the UK quality body, for its radically flexible and high quality negotiated work based learning framework - enabling professionals to customise their own qualifications, 'learn through work', and enable rapid accreditation of commercial training provision.
 At the same time, the funding body showcased CWRS's flexible approach to accrediting workplace learning.

 Expansion

 The university has expanded in recent years, buying buildings in Chester and constructing student accommodation at Parkgate Road Campus in 2013.

-In 2013 the university took over the Shell Technology Centre in Thornton, in nearby Ince, creating the Thornton Science Park.

-In 2014, Chancellor George Osborne opened the university's new Science Park in Thornton.
-The campus was used for a variety of science and engineering based courses and allows students to be involved in high-level research using the campus's industry-standard facilities gifted by Shell.

-In 2018 the local authority, taking account of guidance from the Health and Safety Executive, refused a retrospective planning application for continued use for educational purposes on safety grounds, due to the location close to Stanlow refinery.
+In 2013 the university took over the Shell Technology Centre at Thornton-le-Moors from Shell UK, former owners of the adjacent Stanlow Oil Refinery.
+The Thornton Science Park, as it was renamed, was opened in 2014 by George Osborne, then the Chancellor of the Exchequer.
+The Science Park was used for a variety of science and engineering-based courses.
+However, following guidance from the Health and Safety Executive, in 2018 the local authority Cheshire West and Chester Council refused a retrospective planning application for continued use for educational purposes on safety grounds, due to the proximity to the refinery.

 In 2014, Loyd Grossman, who holds an honorary degree from the university, officially opened the North West Food Research Development (NoWFOOD) Centre.